Abstract --- Electromagnetic

 winding 362 and having an amplitude multiple of the input pulse,

-amplitude of the corresponding input pulse.
-The pulse sequence
+the amplitude of the corresponding input pulse.
+The pulse

-generated in this way on the secondary winding 380 is applied to
+sequence generated in this way on the secondary winding 380 is

-the winding 340 and it is slightly shifted, or delayed, with
+applied to the winding 340 and it is slightly shifted, or

-respect to the input pulse sequence (directly applied to the
+delayed, with respect to the input pulse sequence (directly

-as described above, a very high amplitude variation of the
+produce, as described above, a very high amplitude variation of

 linkeage through the winding 307; an induced electromotive force